Best Free Software For Start-ups

 Probably the first thing you’ll want to do is to set up a website.
 It’s an essential tool for business today and the technology has become really easy to use.
 Most of the younger generation will have learnt the basics at school so have little excuse!

 Whilst it’s possible to spend a small fortune on a website, most businesses will be able to create a good site at very little cost.
-There are numerous open source web platforms on the market that are completely free though you’ll need to pay a small fee for domain name registration and web hosting.
+There are numerous open source web platforms on the market that are completely free though you’ll need to pay a small fee for domain name registration and web hosting for WordPress.
 Depending upon your business, you may also need an e-commerce plug-in and SSL certificate.

 It’s a highly competitive market so you don’t need to be spending much to set up everything you need.
 As your business grows and you can afford to upgrade there’s plenty of extras you can add in to make your life easier.

 The best known web platforms are WordPress and Drupal.
 For the all-in-one approach for hosting and domain name registration you might try Go Daddy but there are plenty others to choose from.

 I successfully ran my business accounts on an Excel spreadsheet but would have loved the free software tools now available!
 There’s no shortage of vendors looking to attract small businesses and you can get started for less than £10 per month.
 Most offer a free trial and will integrate with your free CRM (see below).

 The mistake here might be to start with spreadsheets and look to change when this gets too much.
 Using accounting software from the start will get you in the habit of good practice and will save you time in reconciling your finances.

 As your business grows you can add in features for payroll, inventory management, HR and much more.

 Relative newcomer to accounting software, Xero is looking for world domination of the small business market whilst Sage Business Accounting has needed to rapidly up its game to compete.
 You might also like to try KashFlow.